Callum Wilson: Coventry City

-AFC Bournemouth
+Bournemouth

-On 4 July 2014, Wilson signed for AFC Bournemouth for an undisclosed fee, believed to be in the region of £3 million, after spending five years at Coventry.
-He scored twice on his debut for the club, in a 4–0 win against Huddersfield Town.
+On 4 July 2014, Wilson signed for Bournemouth for an undisclosed fee, believed to be in the region of £3 million, after spending five years at Coventry.
+He scored twice on his debut for the club, in a 4–0 win against Huddersfield Town on 9 August.

 In his first season at the club, Wilson helped them achieve promotion to the Premier League for the first time in the club's history, becoming the team's top scorer for that season in the process, scoring 20 league goals.
 He was Bournemouth's only player to score in all three domestic competitions, scoring the winning goal in a 2–1 victory against West Bromwich Albion in the fourth round of the League Cup.

 On 22 August 2015, Wilson scored his first Premier League goals with a hat-trick against West Ham United.
 On 26 September 2015, he ruptured the anterior cruciate ligament (ACL) in his right knee in the match against Stoke City and was expected to be out for about six months.
 Wilson made his return on 9 April 2016 as an injury-time substitute in Bournemouth's 2–1 win away to Aston Villa.

+In July 2016, despite having missed most of the preceding season, Wilson signed a new four-year contract amidst interest from Tottenham Hotspur and West Ham United.
 He ruptured the anterior cruciate ligament in his left knee on 1 February 2017 and was expected to be out for about six months.
+On 18 November 2017, not long after recovering, he scored a hat-trick in a 4–0 home win over Huddersfield.
+He signed a contract in July 2019 for four more years, after being tracked by West Ham and Chelsea.

 Newcastle United

 Wilson signed for Premier League club Newcastle United on 7 September 2020 on a four-year contract for an undisclosed fee, reported by BBC Sport to be around £20 million, making him the third-highest fee paid by Newcastle for a player.
-He made his debut on 12 September, scoring the first goal in a 2–0 away win against West Ham United.
+He made his debut on 12 September, scoring the first goal in a 2–0 away win against West Ham.
 On 30 January 2021, Wilson scored his 50th Premier League goal in a 2–0 victory over Everton.

+Wilson was sidelined with a calf injury from December 2021 to the following May; by the time of his return, he was still the team's top scorer with six goals for the season.
+He finished the 2022–23 season as Newcastle's top scorer with 18 goals, and fifth overall in the Premier League.
+He then extended his contract to 2025.
+On 7 July 2025, Wilson announced his departure from Newcastle after five seasons.

+West Ham United

+In August 2025, Wilson joined West Ham United as a free agent following the expiry of his contract at Newcastle, signing a one-year contract.
+On 31 August 2025, Wilson scored his first goal for the club, in a 3–0 away victory against Nottingham Forest.